s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - overlapping cidr  block
   - transitive peering
   - edge to edge routing
-- can peer across regions
+- can peer across regions or accounts

+## Transit Gateway
+- to use route table to limit how VPCs talk to one another
+- iwht with Direct Connect as well as VPN connection
+- support IP multicast

+## VPN hub
+- office in one city to talk to office in another city via VPN

 ## VPC flow log
 - capture ip info for all traffic flowing in and out of VPC